Courses

 This seminar presents a survey analyzing the various transactions in the entertainment industries, primarily focusing on the music industry and crossing over to related areas.
 Topics include personal management agreements, TV talent Agreements, literary publishing agreements, exclusive recording agreements, music production agreements, talent agencies and talent agency agreements, music publishing, contracting with minors, business organizations and new technologies.
 Students will also negotiate transactions and draft contracts.
 Grades will be based upon class performance in connection with assigned projects.
 Limited to 25 LLM students. **A student who fails to attend the initial meeting of a seminar or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
 Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.

 The goal of this course is to improve the ability of internationally-trained LL.M. students to resolve disputes and to productively engage in conflict.
 In this highly interactive class, students will examine a variety of dispute resolution processes, other than traditional court adjudication, including negotiation, mediation, arbitration, dispute system design and restorative justice.
 Over the course of the semester, students will engage in a series of exercises (i.e., role-plays) through which they can develop and hone their skills and approaches to dispute resolution.
 Discussion and short lectures will accompany the exercises, as appropriate.
-There will be a series of short written assignments (2-3 pages).
+There will be short written assignments as well as a longer paper due at the end of the semester.
 No final exam.
 ENROLLMENT LIMIT: 18 students.

 • LAW AM 982: INTERNATIONAL M&A FOR LLMS